jsam/fuseline/docs/for-developers/broker-api.md

 title: "Broker API"
 ---

-The broker acts as the persistence layer for running workflows.
+The broker stores workflow definitions and tracks running instances.
 Workers communicate with it over HTTP (or another transport) using four endpoints.

 ### Worker registration